Intro-to-CS-Bootcamp/Helper-Documents/Style_Guide.md

 This guide is based on the [CS61A Style Guide](https://cs61a.org/articles/composition.html), which is written for Python instead of Ruby.

 ## General
 Limit lines to 80 characters.
-This is strictly enforced in [CS61B](https://sp18.datastructur.es/materials/guides/style-guide.html).
+Line character limit is strictly enforced in [CS61B](https://sp18.datastructur.es/materials/guides/style-guide.html).

 Don't add trailing whitespaces to the end of the file.